Tresjs/tres/docs/guide/shapes/line2.md

 `Array<Vector3 | Vector2 | [number, number, number] | [number, number] | number>`

-The passed array is converted to `Array<number>` – i.e., a series of x, y, z, x, y, z, x ... vertex coordinates.
+The passed array is converted to `Array<number>` – i.e., a series of x, y, z vertex coordinates.
 This is done array entry by array entry, as follows:

 | Entry type                   | Interpretation                                                                   |
 | ---------------------------- | -------------------------------------------------------------------------------- |